zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

    b) On the application inspector, click the **Permissions** tab.
 Click the + icon on this page to add users to this application.
    ![](./images/imageSM_09.png "")

-   c) Search for John, Maria, Phillip & Sam and click the **+ icon** next to their ids to add the to the application.
+   c) Search for John, Maria, Phillip & Sam and click the **+ icon** next to their ids to add the users to the application.
      ![](./images/imageSM_10.png "")

-   d) by default all users have the Database Access Roles.
+   d) By default all users have the Database Access Roles.
      ![](./images/imageSM_11.png "")

    **Note**: